sinsinkun/raylib-eav/README.md

 - units can be added by inputting the unit in the value type box separated by "-" (e.g. "float - kgs");

 ### Future Ideas
-- confirmation modal for deletion
 - deleting values from entities
-- differentiating null values from false/0/0.0f
+- more search options
+  - single category search
-- more search options (one category only, display category on entity, search by attr value)
+  - display category on entity
+  - search by attr value
+  - comparison operators

 ## Installation (with MSYS2)